wp-plugins/banglkb/readme.txt

 == Installation ==
 1. download the zip file

-2. After extracting the wp-banglakb.zip file you'll find a folder called banglakb.
-Upload the banglakb folder to your WordPress' /wp-content/plugins/ folder.
-Again double check that you have bangla.plugin.php, phoneticunicode.js, probhatunicode.js & unijoy.js files inside /wp-content/plugins/banglakb folder.
-Else this plugin won't work.
+2. After extracting the banglKB.zip file you'll find a folder called banglKB.
+Upload the banglKB folder to your WordPress' /wp-content/plugins/ folder.

 3. Log-in to your WordPress Control Panel.

-4. Go to Plugins option, You'll see BanglKB plugin name there (as given on the above image).
+4. Go to Plugins option, You'll see BanglKB plugin name there.
 Click on Activate link under the Action column.
 When the plugin gets activated the whole row gets Green.

-5. Now go to Users link from options column.
-Under Users option, click on Your Profile and make sure the Use the visual editor when writing option is unchecked.

-6. Now go to Write, You can see 3 new buttons in the formatting bar.
+5. Now go to Write, You can see 3 new buttons in the formatting bar.
 They are: Phonetic, Probhat & Toggle.
 Same Buttons in comment area will also be shown!

-7. Click on any of this button to activate the layout. to back to english click english.
+6. Click on any of this button to activate the layout. to back to english click english.

-If you want to activate bangla input system in any textbox / textarea, you can call this JS method banglakb(input_box_id, driver);

-example:
-banglakb('custom_box',phonetic);

-Note: do not put quotes around driver parameter!

-Some theme may not automatically show the buttons in Comment section.
-In that case, please add the following code in the expected area of your comment file (usually comments.php);

-<?php if(function_exists('wp_banglakb_comments')) wp_banglakb_comments(); ?>

-== Frequently Asked Questions ==

-== Screenshots ==
+Or Simply search for "BanglKB" in plugin install page and install from there.

 == Changelog ==

+= 3.3 =
+* Fixed Write panel support by Md.
+Sajedul Haque Romi (http://codebangla.com )

 = 3.2.4 =
 * Fixing empty parameter issue in footer hook
 = 3.2.3 =
 * Removed redundant JS and hook call